Morgan Murphy (comedian)

-Morgan Murphy (born October 23, 1981) is an American stand-up comedian, comedy writer, and actress.
+Morgan Murphy (born October 23, 1981) is an American stand-up comedian, writer, and actress.
 She has performed in the Comedians of Comedy tour and appeared in the Comedians of Comedy: Live at the Troubador DVD.
 Bobcat Goldthwait cast her in the films Sleeping Dogs Lie and World's Greatest Dad.
 She has also been a featured performer for all three years of Aimee Mann's "Christmas Spectacular" tours and appeared in the video for Mann's song "31 Today".
 Morgan has made numerous appearances on Jimmy Kimmel Live!, for which she also worked as a writer.

 Life and career

+Murphy was born in Portland, Oregon.
+She was mostly raised by her mother, who is Jewish, and was also brought up in this faith but did not have a bat mitzvah.
+Her father is Michael T. Murphy, a lawyer and former film producer who executive-produced the films St. Helens (1981) and The Osterman Weekend (1982), who is a Catholic of Irish descent.

+Murphy attended high school in Southern California before relocating with her mother to Connecticut, after which she relocated again to Oregon, where she attended Jesuit High School in Beaverton.

 She was one of the original writers on Late Night with Jimmy Fallon, writing and appearing in comedy segments on the show from its debut in 2009 until her departure in March 2011.
 The writing staff of the show was nominated for a Primetime Emmy Award in 2011.
 In 2014, she appeared on WTF with Marc Maron, and discussed her relationship with the host Marc Maron.

-As of 2012, she has been a writer on 2 Broke Girls and has appeared on-camera in the episode "And the Drug Money", credited as "Sedate Girl".
+From 2012 to 2017, she was a writer on 2 Broke Girls and appeared on-camera in the episode "And the Drug Money", credited as "Sedate Girl".
 She also made a stand-up special for Netflix in 2013 called Irish Goodbye.

-Murphy was raised Jewish by her mother, but did not have a bat mitzvah.
-She attended Jesuit High School in Beaverton, Oregon.
+In 2020, Murphy underwent brain surgery to correct a congenital brainstem issue.